Restore 64

 Your files never leave your machine

 Recognizes ByteBoozer, Exomizer, PuCrunch, Time Cruncher, and hundreds more.
 A full 6502 CPU emulator runs the decompression stub with memory banking, VIC-II raster counter, and CIA timers.
-Two-stage loaders (depacker-in-depacker) are handled automatically.
+Double-crunched?
+No problem — the emulator keeps running through each stage until the real entry point is reached.

 Multi-Phase Analysis